Public Sector HR 2015: HR Transformation, Innovation, and Performance

 - develop the next generation of public sector leaders

-- use social media to communicate more effectively
+- use social media to communicate more effectively inside and outside

 - motivate younger workers to build their careers in your organization